What is child abuse?

 Emotional abuse is sometimes referred to as psychological abuse because of its effects on the child’s emotional and social development.
 If a child is constantly criticised or spoken to negatively, or even constantly silenced, this abuse can have a long-lasting impact.

-Emotional abuse can take the form of:
+Emotional child abuse can take the form of:

 - Denying a child love and affection